Can I Increase the Height of my Existing Fencing Without Changing The Posts?

 This a fairly simple task as all that is needed is a Timber Post Extender and a short length of timber post of the same section to fit above.
 The Timber Post Extender is a sleeve that fits round the top of the existing Timber Post, allowing a new section of post to be fitted into the top of the extender which holds it securely in place.
 Once the new section of post is fitted you can screw your Trellis into the new section of post fitted in the extender.

 If you are looking to increase the height of your fencing with a solid panel that will replace the existing panel when on timber posts you would again follow the steps above to increase the height of the post, but before fitting a new panel you would first have to remove the existing Timber Panel.
 If the panel has been fitted using Met Clips or screwed directly into the posts it is simple enough to remove with a screwdriver.
-If the panels have been nailed directly into the sides of the posts a handy tip is to use a Hacksaw Blade (detached from its handle) to cut through the nails into the post.
+When the panels have been nailed directly into the sides of the posts a handy tip is to use a Hacksaw Blade (detached from its handle) to cut through the nails into the post.
 Start by sliding the blade down between the top of the post and panel until you get to the point where the first nail is situated, grip the blade at each end and carefully saw through the nail.
 Repeat this for each and every nail securing the panels but make sure you wear a decent set of gloves to stop you from cutting your hands, standard gardening gauntlets provide ideal protection.

 4.)
 ‘In Situ’ Fencing